 At The Institute of Education, the teachers in our Creative Department are committed and experienced, and encourage students to be skillful, driven and passionate in their chosen creative field.

 These skills are valuable in any career and can especially be developed through the arts.
 Art, Music and DCG are an excellent choice of subject for a growing number of students, with the surge in demand for graphic designers, digital illustrators, multimedia artists, animation and many other creative and digital careers.

 Our Art studio is designed to be the perfect environment where students can experiment, explore and enjoy their Art studies.
-Our Art teacher has extensive experience of the State Examination System having acted as an Examiner and Chief Advisor at both Higher and Ordinary Level.
+Our Art teachers have extensive experience of the State Examination System.

 Why study DCG for the Leaving Certificate?